Spenc3rB/uthp-tests/README.md

 pytest ./remote/remote-testing.py
 ```

+Please ensure the UTHP is connected to 500K baud on can0 for the remote tests.

 > Note: To perform remote tests, you will need to clone the TruckDevil repo: `git clone https://github.com/Spenc3rB/TruckDevil` inside the uthp-tests directory.
 > Side note: j1708 encoding is tested by looking at the encoding (which is encoded as a j1708 message) and then sending a message serially to the UTHP.
 The actual software could not be tested:
 ```bash